Dilogritando/Portafolio/README.md

 # README - Commander's intent for this rep

 ----
-## Why am I writing this in english?
+## Why am I writing this in English?
 Although I do have plans of including an English version of my Portfolio, I believe it will be more helpful if I keep Spanish as the main language while I focus on the coding.

 However, I do what to showcase that I am fully bilingual, so...